 QUARTERLY MEETINGS:

 Quarterly meetings of the Board of Commissioners shall be held the 2nd Wednesday in January, April, July and October of each year at such date, time, and location as shall be determined, from time to time, by the Chairperson.

+BI MONTHLY WOULD ALLOW FOR ZOOM MEETINGS – TWO IN PERSON, FOUR VIRTUAL?

 SPECIAL MEETINGS:

-Special meetings of the Board of Commissioners may be called by any officer and shall be held at such date, time, and location as shall be determined, from time to time, by the officer calling said meeting.
+Special meetings of the Board of Commissioners may be called by the Chairman and shall be held at such date, time, and location as shall be determined, from time to time, by the Chairman.

 PLACE OF MEETINGS:

 Meetings of Board of Commissioners shall be held at the registered office of the Organization, or at such other places, within or outside the State of Louisiana as the Directors may from time-to- time fix.
-If no designation is made, the meeting shall be held Virtually with information provided by Officer.

 NOTICE OF MEETINGS:

-Written or printed notice of each meeting of Board of Commissioners, whether annual or special, signed by the President, Vice President, Treasurer or Secretary, stating the time when and place where it is to be held, as well as the purpose or purposes for which the meeting is called shall be served either personally, by mail or by electronic communication including, but not limited to, electronic mail by or at the direction of the President, the Secretary, or the officer or the person calling the meeting, within 30 days.
+Written or printed notice of each meeting of Board of Commissioners, whether regular or special, signed by the Chairmanthe time when and place where it is to be held, as well as the purpose or purposes for which the meeting is called shall be served either personally, by mail or by electronic communication including, but not limited to, electronic mail by or at the direction of the President, the Secretary, or the officer or the person calling the meeting, within 30 days of the scheduled meeting date.
+An annual calendar of meeting dates can be provided to fulfill this obligation.
 If mailed, such notice shall be deemed to be given when deposited in the United States mail, addressed to the Commissioner as it appears on the share transfer records of the District or to the current address, which a Commissioner has provided to the organization via written notice.

 QUORUM:

-A quorum of 12 seated members of the 23 voting members shall be present at all meetings of Board of Commissioners of the District, if a member is not present to vote on a matter, the member may submit their proxy.
+A quorum of 12 seated members of the 23 voting members shall be present at all meetings of Board of Commissioners of the District.

-The subsequent withdrawal of any Commissioner from the meeting, after the commencement of a meeting, or the refusal of any Commissioner represented in person or by proxy to vote, shall have no effect on the existence of a quorum, after a quorum has been established at such meeting.

 Despite the absence of a quorum at any meeting the Commissioners present may adjourn the meeting.